tldr-pages/tldr/pages/common/browser-sync.md

 # browser-sync

->  Starts local server that updates browser on file changes
+> Starts local web server that updates browser on file changes.

--  Start a server from the DIR directory:
+- Start a server from a specific directory:

-`browser-sync start --server {{DIR}} --files {{DIR}}`
+`browser-sync start --server {{path/to/directory}} --files {{path/to/directory}}`

--  Start a server from local directory, watching css file in DIR:
+- Start a server from local directory, watching all css files in some directory:

-`browser-sync start --server --files {{DIR/style.css}}`
+`browser-sync start --server --files '{{path/to/directory/*.css}}'`

 - Create configuration file:

 `browser-sync init`

 - Start browser-sync from config file:

 `browser-sync start --config {{config_file}}`